3 common types of creative constraint

 Left unchecked, however, this can easily become an unwieldy collection of thoughts.
 It can then be difficult to focus on developing something into the finished article.

-It’s for this reason that constraints are necessary.
+For this reason, constraints are necessary.

 The most common one is time.
 After all, this is what deadlines are for.

-Have you noticed that when you’re not busy you seem to get less done?
+Have you noticed that when you’re not busy, you seem to get less done?
 That’s Parkinson’s Law in effect.

 Another constraint to consider is cost.